 While a base on balls might seem like a small event in the grand scheme of a baseball game, it can actually have a significant impact on the outcome.
 For one thing, it's a way for a batter to reach first base without having to make contact with the ball.
 This can be especially useful in situations where the batter is struggling to make contact with the pitcher's pitches.

 It's worth noting that there are other ways for a batter to reach first base without getting a hit.
 One of these is by being hit by a pitch (HBP), which occurs when a pitcher throws a pitch that hits the batter.
-Like a base on balls, being hit by a pitch does not count against a player's batting average, and it also results in the batter being awarded first base.
+Like a walk, being hit by a pitch does not count against a player's batting average, and it also results in the batter being awarded first base.
 Another way to reach first base without getting a hit is through an error committed by a fielder.
 If a fielder makes an error that allows the batter to reach first base safely, it is recorded as an error rather than a hit.

 Additional Reading: What is a Good Batting Average in Baseball?